abuultjens/OoVRE/README.md

 #### Balanced accuracy

-    # much better than what is expected by random chance
+    # The balanced accuracy is better than what is expected by random chance

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/rand_353_16s_presence-absence_balanced_accuracy_1-100_plot.png)

 #### True positives

-    # much better than what is expected by random chance
+    # The TPs are better than what is expected by random chance

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/rand_353_16s_presence-absence_TP_1-100_plot.png)

 #### True negatives

-    # around what is expected by random chance
+    # The TNs are around what is expected by random chance

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/rand_353_16s_presence-absence_TN_1-100_plot.png)

 #### False positives

-    # worse than what is expected by random chance
+    # The FPs are worse than what is expected by random chance

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/rand_353_16s_presence-absence_FP_1-100_plot.png)

 #### False negatives

-    # better than what is expected by random chance
+    # The FNs are better than what is expected by random chance

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/rand_353_16s_presence-absence_FN_1-100_plot.png)